Se Habla Español | Available 24/7

 Even if you are granted bail after a bench warrant, you’ll still need to appear before the judge to resolve the reason why the bench warrant was issued.
 The only difference is that you do not have to remain in police custody while you wait for a decision on your case.

-If you fail to provide a reasonable explanation for your actions, you could face serious sanctions, including jail time and payment of fines.
+If you fail to explain your actions, you could face serious sanctions, including jail time and payment of fines.
 Suppose you were already facing criminal charges and were out on bail before the bench warrant was issued.
 In that case, the stakes are higher, and you could be made to remain in police custody until the criminal case is concluded.

 If you are already facing criminal charges, there’s a chance that an outstanding bench warrant could increase the severity of your charges.
 It could also make the judge less lenient when deciding on the punishment if you’re found guilty of the original charges.